-Summer hats in my house when I was growing up weren't so much fashion accessories as they were obligations.
+Summer hats when I was growing up weren't so much fashion accessories as they were obligations.
 I can't say that I always wore my wide-brimmed panama without complaint, but I have my mom to thank for teaching me to protect my skin.
 Here's a roundup of summer sun hats:

 For gardeners hoping to stand out from the crowd, this Braided Beach Hat might do the trick; $255 from Rag & Bone.